 - Don’t Let Emotions Rule.
-It’s true that often people buy emotionally; if you don’t love the house, most likely you shouldn’t buy it.
+It’s true that often people buy emotionally; after all, if you don’t LOVE the house, most likely you shouldn’t buy it.
 But emotions need to be in check when you’re negotiating.
 Rational heads make the best decisions.
 We’ve seen people get emotionally worked up and lose sight of the end goal, while standing on principle over a small matter.

 - Don’t take offers personally.
-Selling your home can be emotional.
-But it’s simply a business transaction, and you should treat it that way.
+Selling your home can be emotional because it is your home…your nest.
+But in reality, it’s simply a business transaction, and you should treat it that way.
 If your agent tells you a buyer complained that your kitchen is outdated, to justify their lowball offer, don’t be offended.
 Think of it, rather, as sign the buyer is interested and understand that those comments are a negotiating tactic.
 Negotiate in kind.

 - Be creative.
 If you’ve received an unacceptable offer through your agent, ask questions to determine what’s most important to the buyer and see if you can meet that need.
 You may learn the buyer has to move quickly.
 That may allow you to stand firm on price but offer to close quickly.
 The key to successfully negotiating the sale is to remain flexible.

 - Set baselines.
 Decide in advance what terms are most important to you.
 For instance, if price is most important, you may need to be flexible on your closing date, or other items.
-Or if you want certainty that the transaction won’t fall apart because the buyer can’t get a mortgage, ask that a buyer be prequalified.
+Or if you are on a timeline and need to get the sale completed to move on to your next location, timing is everything.